-Social Security Allowance Scheme includes Normal Disability Allowance, Higher Disability Allowance, Old Age Allowance (OAA), Normal Old Age Living Allowance, Higher Old Age Living Allowance, Guangdong (GD) Scheme and Fujian (FJ) Scheme.
-The OAA and Disability Allowance provide a monthly allowance to Hong Kong residents who are 70 years of age or above or who are severely disabled to meet their special needs arising from old age or disability The Old Age Living Allowance (OALA) respectively. (renamed as Normal OALA), launched in April 2013, and the Higher OALA, launched in June 2018, are to provide a monthly allowance to supplement the living expenses of Hong Kong residents aged 65 or above who are in need of financial support.
-The GD Scheme was launched in October 2013 and the FJ Scheme was launched in April 2018.
-The OALA (including Normal OALA and Higher OALA) under the GD Scheme and the FJ Scheme were launched in January 2020.
+Social Security Allowance Scheme includes Normal Disability Allowance, Higher Disability Allowance, Old Age Allowance (OAA), Old Age Living Allowance (OALA), Guangdong (GD) Scheme and Fujian (FJ) Scheme.
+The OAA and Disability Allowance provide a monthly allowance to Hong Kong residents who are 70 years of age or above or who are severely disabled to meet their special needs arising from old age or disability respectively.
+The OALA (renamed as Normal OALA), launched in April 2013, and the Higher OALA, launched in June 2018, are to provide a monthly allowance to supplement the living expenses of Hong Kong residents aged 65 or above who are in need of financial support.
+The GD Scheme was launched in October 2013 and the FJ Scheme was The OALA (including Normal launched in April 2018.
+OALA and Higher OALA) under the GD Scheme and the FJ Scheme were launched in January 2020.
+In September 2022, the Normal and Higher OALAs under the SSA Scheme were merged.
+The merged OALA adopted the more lenient asset limits of the Normal OALA and the payment rate of the Higher OALA.